-To remove a single snapshot or a range of them created with NCLU, run:
+To remove a single snapshot or a range of snapshots created with NCLU, run:

 To remove a single snapshot or a range of snapshots using

 Snapshot 0 is the running configuration.
-You can't roll back to it or delete it.
+You cannot roll back to it or delete it.
 However, you can take a snapshot of it.

 Snapshot 1 is the root file system.

-snapper utility preserves a number of snapshots, and automatically deletes older snapshots once the limit is reached.
+snapper utility preserves a number of snapshots and automatically deletes older snapshots after the limit is reached.
 It does this in two ways.

 snapper preserves 10 snapshots that are labeled important.
-A snapshot is labeled important if it was created when you run
+A snapshot is labeled important if it is created when you run

 apt-get.
 To change this number, run:

-NUMBER_LIMIT_IMPORTANT an even number since two snapshots are always taken before and after an upgrade.
+NUMBER_LIMIT_IMPORTANT an even number as two snapshots are always taken before and after an upgrade.
 This does not apply to

 NUMBER_LIMIT, described next.

-snapper preserves is 5.
+snapper preserves five snapshots.
 To change this number, run:

 apt-get upgrade|install|remove|dist-upgrade.
 Edit